Shareholder Burton LeBlanc’s personal, professional accomplishments listed in 71st edition of...READ MORE

 The affected vehicles include: the Chevy Cobalt, the Chevy HHR, the Pontiac G5, the Pontiac Solstice, the Saturn Ion and the Saturn Sky.

-If you were injured in an accident while driving one of the affected GM vehicles, contact the Baron and Budd’s GM lawyers at 818-839-2320 or visit our website at //baronandbudd.com/areas-of-practice/gm-faulty-ignition-recall/ to see if you have a potential lawsuit.
+If you were injured in an accident while driving one of the affected GM vehicles, contact the Baron and Budd’s GM lawyers at 818-839-2320 or visit our website at //baronandbudd.com/class-actions/auto-defects/gm-faulty-ignition-recall/ to see if you have a potential lawsuit.

 About Baron & Budd, P.C.